 Auf diesen von “decktwo” gestalteten Toiletten würde ich auch gern mal scheissen!
 Entschuldigt die Ausdrucksweise, aber was gibt es schöneres als sich von gewissen Dingen zu befreien und dabei noch großartige Kunst um sich rumzuhaben?
 Da kann man sich die Klolektüre auch gleich sparen, denn bis man die ganzen “Tags” mal entziffert und gelesen hat dürfte einige Zeit vergehen.
 Mehr Bilder gibts auf der Webseite von “decktwo“!
 Take a Walk.
 April 16, 2010 Visitors to lower Manhattan can see public art installations by two members of the SVA community as a part of Re: Construction, a program of the Downtown Alliance, which aims to transform area construction sites into spaces for the display of new public art.

 Walking Men 99, a work by alumnus Maya Barkai (2005 BFA Photography), is on view at 99 Church Street, covering plywood street facades that stretch across three city blocks.
 The 500-foot-long installation features 99 life-size images of pedestrian traffic-light icons.
 The images were gathered from around the world as a part of Barkai’s ongoing project Walking Men Worldwide, for which she has invited people to submit photographs of the familiar pedestrian symbols from across the globe.
 “The ‘walking man’ is an international celebrity and one of our most recognizable figures,” says Barkai.
 Images: (top) Maya Barkai, Walking Men 99, 2010.
+Before I Die.

 After losing someone she loved and falling into depression, Chang created this experiment on an abandoned house in her neighborhood to create an anonymous place to help restore perspective and share intimately with her neighbors.
-The project gained global attention and thanks to passionate people around the world, over 500 Before I Die walls have been created in over 70 countries, including Kazakhstan, Iraq, Haiti, China, Ukraine, Portugal, Japan, Denmark, Argentina, and South Africa.
+The project gained global attention and thanks to passionate people around the world, over 1000 Before I Die walls have now been created in over 70 countries, including Kazakhstan, Iraq, Haiti, China, Ukraine, Portugal, Japan, Denmark, Argentina, and South Africa.
 The walls are an honest mess of the longing, pain, joy, insecurity, gratitude, fear, and wonder you find in every community, and they reimagine public spaces that nurture honesty, vulnerability, trust and understanding.
 The Before I Die book is a celebration of these walls and the stories behind them.
 Raewyn_haughton_big.jpg (1049×786)